RazrFalcon/notes-on-svg-parsing/src/isolated-groups.md

 We could skip it and simply render its children.

 On the other hand, clipping, masking, filters and opacity can be set only on groups.
-Yes, an ability to set the `opacity` attribute on other elements is just a syntax sugar as well.
+Yes, the ability to set the `opacity` attribute on other elements is just a syntax sugar.
 Meaning that:

 ```xml